YTSHAZI/YTSHAZI/README.md

-- 👋 Hi, I’m @YTSHAZI
+- 👋 Hi, I’m @Md Muzzamil
 - 👀 I’m interested in Gaining Skills
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning Cybersecurity and Ethical Hacking
 - 💞️ I’m looking to collaborate on some it tech company
-- 📫 How to reach me through instagram
+- 📫 How to reach me through DM
 -
 <!---
 YTSHAZI/YTSHAZI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.